plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 ---

-## 5. Two enabling seams: content-persistence + editor-focus
+## 5. Two enabling seams: content-persistence + editor-focus - DELIVERED (2026-06-21)
 *Effort: Small · do early*

 **Goal.** The *only* engine-side parts of "editable notes": (a) let a product's content ride the engine's